 At Ocean Breeze Dental we have earned the right to boast that we make some of the finest dentures in all of Brevard County.
 They are custom-made in our very own dental laboratory by our master technician with over 20 years of experience.
 We strive to ensure that they fit with superior precision, providing the patient with maximum comfort and full satisfaction.

 Having complete dentures will help with chewing, as well as support facial structure and improve speech.
 No matter which kind you choose, you can be assured to receive natural-looking false teeth that match your facial structure and desired tooth color.
 While they take some getting used to and will never feel exactly the same as one's natural teeth, our dentures are natural looking and more comfortable than ever.

 Whether from periodontal disease, malnutrition or genetic disorders, sometimes it is necessary for us to extract all of a patient's lower or upper teeth.
 While this can be devastating, dentures can provide a second chance at a beautiful smile.

 An immediate full denture is inserted immediately after the remaining teeth are removed.
 (Your dentist takes measurements and makes models of your jaw during a prior visit.)
-While immediate dentures offer the benefit of never having to be without your teeth, they must be relined or re-made several months after being inserted.
-The reason is that the bone supporting the teeth reshapes as it heals, causing the denture to become loose.
+While they offer the benefit of never having to be without your teeth, they must be relined or re-made several months after being inserted.
+The reason is that the bone supporting the teeth reshapes as it heals, causing it to become loose..

 Conventional Full Denture